BuhleMtshali/full-stack-python/day-09-try-except/README.md

 - Allow users to type entire equations (e.g., 12 + 5).

 - Add a simple GUI version with Tkinter or PyQt.

+## 👩🏽‍💻 Author

+Built with ❤️ by Buhle during the 100 Days of Python challenge (Day 9).